 The New Madrid Seismic Zone presents a difficult problem.
 We know that large earthquakes have happened in the past.
 If earthquakes of that magnitude happened today, the damage and recovery would be difficult.
 Here is the problem: how big were those historical earthquakes actually?
 How likely are they to happen again?
-How should the cost of retrofitting be weighed against the predicted cost of an large earthquake?
-Scientists and policy makers have different training.
-Scientists are trained to assess the recurrence interval and estimate the ground motion of hypothetical events, while policy makers are trained to assess normative problems (i.e. given a seismic risk at some level, what should we do about it?)
+How should the cost of retrofitting be weighed against the predicted cost of a large earthquake?
+Scientists and policymakers have different training.
+Scientists are trained to assess the recurrence interval and estimate the ground motion of hypothetical events, while policymakers are trained to assess normative problems (i.e. given a seismic risk at some level, what should we do about it?)

 In the data analyses you just completed, you became familiar with earthquake catalogs, including their strengths and limitations.
 You practiced looking at frequency-magnitude diagrams and you used this data to estimate the recurrence interval for earthquakes of various sizes.
 In fact, seismological data is just one of the tools scientists use to estimate earthquake recurrence interval.
 In the reading activity on the next page, you will break up into groups to investigate other methods of studying the NMSZ.